Kyaikhtisaung Sayadaw: First Phase: White-Robed Religious Devotee

 Beginning in the summer of 1963, Aung Nyein began to study occult science from Manomaya Saya Khine.
 He practiced spiritual development at Naungdawgyi Pagoda, Shwedagon Pagoda, Shinmahti Pagoda, and Kyaikkasan Pagoda.
 He wore the clothes of a layman and continued this path continuously until 1965.
 He began to study manomaya, a form of mind cultivation.
 He was said to have gained psychic power at this time and referred to it as his "Sovereign Stage, Master of Sovereign Stage, White Robe Religious Devotee Stage".

 Second Phase: Mystic

-From 1966 to 1968, Aung Nyein kept his hair long, remained barefoot, and wore traditional white clothes to associate himself as a mystic seeker.
-He studied in ancient and historical pagodas and religious sites around the country.
-He concentrated on personal spiritual development by observing internal signs, external signs and astrology.
-He referred to this as his "Lunatic Stage."
-At this time he did not ask for donations.
+Between 1966 and 1968, Aung Nyein adopted a distinctive ascetic lifestyle, characterized by long hair, bare feet, and traditional white attire, to align himself with the image of a mystic seeker.
+During this period, he pursued spiritual studies at ancient pagodas and historical religious sites across the country.
+His focus was on personal spiritual development, which he cultivated through the observation of internal and external signs, as well as the study of astrology.
+He referred to this phase of his life as his "Lunatic Stage."
+Notably, he refrained from soliciting donations during this time.